esoadamo/thesis/chapters/06 Solutions.md

 ### Google

-Google offers services similar to Microsoft's, which can be found under different product names.
+Google offers services similar to Microsoft's, though under different product names.
 To secure access to the web application with the Zero Trust access model, the administrator may use the Identity-Aware Proxy.
 Like Microsoft, Google offers automatic setup and renewal of TLS certificates.
 For secure sharing of files, the users may use Google Drive to share secrets with the Secret Manager.
 Device management can be done with the Google device management software.

 Where Google differs from Microsoft is the storage space available to the users.
 In Google's case, the storage is set at 2 TB, but it costs roughly double the price of Microsoft's solution.
 Furthermore, O365 for business offers a Microsoft Teams subscription capable of performing video and chat messaging, while Google Workspace offers only video conferences.
 The second difference is that Google no longer offers domain registration, as it was outsourced to Squarespace on September 7 2023. [[@googleDomains]]